Women and vegetarianism and veganism advocacy: Criticism and debates

-Commentary has raised questions about class, race, disability and labour within vegetarian and vegan advocacy cultures.
+Commentary on vegetarian and vegan advocacy has discussed class, race, disability and labour within advocacy cultures.

 In popular culture

-In television, "Lisa the Vegetarian" (1995) from The Simpsons is frequently cited for shifting portrayals of vegetarians on mainstream US TV.
-The episode follows Lisa's conversion after a petting-zoo visit, depicts backlash from meat-eaters (e.g., "You don't win friends with salad!"), and features Paul and Linda McCartney, whose participation was contingent on Lisa remaining a vegetarian thereafter.
-It balances advocacy with tolerance—having Lisa apologise for militant tactics—and was recognised with an Environmental Media Award and a Genesis Award.
+In television, "Lisa the Vegetarian" (1995), an episode of The Simpsons, has been discussed for its portrayal of vegetarianism on mainstream US television.
+The episode follows Lisa's conversion after a petting-zoo visit, depicts backlash from meat-eaters, and features Paul and Linda McCartney, whose participation was conditional on Lisa remaining a vegetarian thereafter.
+The story has Lisa apologise for militant tactics while continuing to follow a vegetarian diet.
+The episode received an Environmental Media Award and a Genesis Award.